 -Music is a gift from God, and we encourage creativity.
 However, people need to sleep, so instruments are allowed to be played in camp from 9am till 9pm.

 -For this season of holiness, we ask that no movies with sexually explicit, excessive vulgar language, inappropriate themes, or an R-rating be watched on campus.
-This is not to say that all R-rated movies are sinful and everything else is fine, but we desire to see students use this season of holiness and separation from the world to focus on God and not be distracted even by things that aren’t necessarily sinful, but aren’t helpful in your walk with Christ.
+This is not to say that all R-rated movies are sinful, but we desire to see students use this season of holiness and separation from the world to focus on God and not be distracted even by things that aren’t necessarily sinful, but aren’t helpful in your walk with Christ.
 This is also a chance to grow in discernment in what is edifying to you and this family and obey your conscience.
-This is an area you can be a leader among students in.

 -Pornographic/vulgar reading material is not allowed, both visually and contextually.
 That means no romance novels.